 Section 1.
 Amendments.

-These may be amended by the affirmative vote of two-thirds (2/3) of the CHAPTER present and voting at any regular or special meeting with 15 working days notice.
+These guidelines may be amended by the affirmative vote of two-thirds (2/3) of the CHAPTER present with voting rights at any regular or special meeting with 15 working days notice.
 A copy of any alteration to this document must be filed with the CHAPTER board.

 ARTICLE VII